thoughtspot/thoughtspot.github.io/_admin/ts-cloud/embed-pinboard-sdk.md

 -   Load the client application.
 -   Try accessing a pinboard embedded in your application.
 -   Verify the rendition.
--   If you have disabled a menu item, verify if the menu command is disabled on the **Pinboards** page.
+-   If you have disabled a menu item, verify if the menu command is disabled on the pinboards page.
 -   Verify the runtime filters.

 ## Code sample